Policy of the National Farmers Union

 • Expand and enhance permanent disaster assistance programs by:

-• Reducing implementation delays and equitably and appropriately targeting support to farmers and ranchers who have suffered losses;
+• Reducing implementation delays and equitably and appropriately targeting support to farmers and ranchers who have suffered losses; and

 • Establishing a permanent disaster assistance program that supplements crop insurance indemnities when widespread disasters occur.